 The KDU (keyboard display unit) is a small terminal unit that interfaces with the printer for accessing EPL label forms stored in the printer.
+Your 2824 Plus printer must include the serial port option to operate with the KDU.

 The KDU is strictly a terminal and does not have the capability to store data or set up parameters.
 The KDU is used for the following functions: